 Adderall is well-known especially among college students (and of course, people with ADD or ADHD), but the problem with Adderall is that it kills neurons in your brain whereas Adrafinil protects them.
 Some people report an unhealthy amount of concentration given by Adderall (after all, it was manufactured for people who have disorders that prevent them from focusing) to the point that they’d get stuck doing a task for hours even if they’ve only planned to do them for a couple of minutes.
 In high doses, it wreaks havoc with your decision-making skills and could cause you to make a lot of impulsive decisions.

 Adderall is fine when you’re taking it correctly but a lot of people abuse Adderall, using it almost every day, to the point that they’d have to consume larger doses to feel the same effect.
-This is when the side effects start to come out.
+Regarding when the side effects start to come out.
 Also, some people have also reported experiencing bad moods and a sharp decrease in motivation once the Adderall is out of their system.
 This does not happen with Adrafinil.
-In terms of focus, Adderall wins, but in terms of getting useful work done and having less tolerance and side effects, Adrafinil wins.
+Regarding focus, Adderall wins, but regarding getting useful work done and having less tolerance and side effects, Adrafinil wins.

 You’ve been given a lot of information about Adrafinil, including its inner workings and history so that you can make informed decisions on whether or not this drug is for you.
 Adrafinil isn’t cheap, and its effects shouldn’t be taken lightly.
 If you are the type of person who doesn’t cram or stay up all night, you might want to stay with Caffeine and L-Theanine as your regular pick-me-up and have Adrafinil as your emergency booster.
 If you are the type of person who always seems to need to pull all-nighters, give Adrafinil a try, but remember to limit your intake.

-Now that you know a little more about nootropics, specifically Adrafinil, you can decide for yourself whether or not you’re going to take this route to mental acuity.
+Now that you know a little more about nootropics, specifically after reading lots of Adrafinil reviews, you can decide for yourself whether or not you’re going to take this route to mental acuity.
 In a society where overtimes are as frequent as the sunrise, in a society where stress is as abundant as the stars in the night sky, in a society where being human is no longer enough, would you hang on to your humanity, or would you bite the magic bullet?